Whoever Digs a Pit, or a Few Words About the Antlion

 In the wild, the larval stage may last for several years depending on food availability.

-Interestingly, the digestive tract of antlion larvae ends in a blind sac — they have no anus.
-Their method of feeding (external digestion and fluid ingestion) and the high efficiency of their digestive system result in minimal waste.
+Interestingly, the digestive tract of antlion larvae ends in a blind sac, meaning they lack an anus.
+Their method of feeding, which involves external digestion and fluid ingestion, combined with the high efficiency of their digestive system, results in minimal waste.
 Any harmful byproducts accumulate in the body and are expelled during metamorphosis into the adult form [9].

 The larva featured in this article was collected in May.
 In early August, it stopped feeding and maintaining its trap.
 Assuming it had died, I gently sifted the sand and discovered a small spherical cocoon coated with sand grains (Photo 6).